 Asset Tests.
 At the close of each quarter of our taxable year, we must also satisfy several tests relating to the nature and diversification of our assets.
 At least 75% of the value of our total assets must be represented by real estate assets, cash, cash items (including receivables arising in the ordinary course of our operations), and government securities and qualified temporary investments.
 Although the remaining 25% of our assets generally may be invested without restriction, we are prohibited from owning securities representing more than 10% of either the vote or value of the outstanding securities of any issuer other than a qualified REIT subsidiary, another REIT or a taxable REIT subsidiary (the "10% vote and value test").
-Further, no more than 25% of our total assets may be represented by securities of our assets) and no more than 5% of the value of our total assets may be represented by securities of any non-governmental issuer other than a qualified REIT subsidiary, another REIT or a taxable REIT subsidiary, another than a qualified REIT subsidiary, another REIT or a taxable REIT subsidiary (or TRS).
+Further, no more than 25% of our total assets may be represented by securities of one or more taxable REIT subsidiaries (for tax years beginning prior to July 30, 2008, 20% of the total value of our assets) and no more than 5% of the value of our total assets may be represented by securities of any non-governmental issuer other than a qualified REIT subsidiary, another REIT or a taxable REIT subsidiary (or TRS).
 Each of the 10% vote and value test and the 25% and 5% asset tests must be satisfied at the end of any quarter.
 There are special rules which provide relief if the value related tests are not satisfied due to changes in the value of the assets of a REIT.